 There was no reconciliation and Redden brought the matter to the Board of MRS, recommending termination of Mr. Smith.
 The minutes of that meeting note that plaintiff’s work performance was poor for “some time,” that remedial efforts were unsuccessful, and the Board agreed to allow termination.

 In fact, here were no negative performance evaluations for Mr. Smith, though there had only been one evaluation rather than the annual evaluations required.
 Mr. Smith had received two promotions while at MRS, annual raises and nothing at all concerning remedial efforts toward any end at all.
 After termination, Mr. Smith’s position was filled by his wife and another man, serving as co-Directors of Operation, and MRS created a new position of Chief Operating Officer to supervise the co-Directors.
 The COO position was filed by a male.
 Mrs. Smith also had an affair with another employee of MRS.

 The trial court dismissed the discrimination claim finding Smith had not proven two of the four elements of discrimination claims, specifically:

 1) That he was a member of a protected class under the LAD; and

 2) That he was performing his job at a level equal to his employer’s reasonable expectations prior to his termination.

 The Appellate Court found that Smith had, in fact, submitted evidence adequate to entitle him to a hearing, including his showing that he was in a protected class, and that he was performing his job at the necessary level.
 The Appellate Court discussed a broader scope of the definition of marital status to not be limited to merely “married” or “single.”
 Millville appealed to the Supreme Court, which is the decision here discussed, broadened the definition of “marital status.”

-If you need to discuss marital status in the face of employment discrimination, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss marital status in the face of employment discrimination, please call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.